Skip to content

 Together, we can respond to global crises with holistic, transformative solutions that help families flourish and communities thrive.

-Jessica Galván is a Content Writer at World Relief.
+Jessica Galván is Sr. Content Writer at World Relief.
 She is passionate about storytelling and amplifying diverse voices to reveal the beauty of God’s creation.
 She is also the Editorial Director for Chasing Justice and prior to World Relief, she was a freelance writer and editor for a variety of clients in publishing, most recently Penguin Random House.
 When she isn’t wordsmithing for the pursuit of faith and justice, she is spending time with her husband and their 3 children in the Houston, TX area.

 Site Designed and Developed by 5by5 - A Change Agency